Osheaga Festival: 2022

 Osheaga 2022 took place between July 29 to July 31.
 The event was headlined by Arcade Fire, Future, and Dua Lipa.
 The Foo Fighters, who were originally headlined for this edition, were not able to attend due to the passing of the band's drummer Taylor Hawkins.

 2023

-Osheaga 2023 took place between August 4 to August 6 and was headlined by Rüfüs Du Sol, Billie Eilish, and Kendrick Lamar.
+Osheaga 2023 took place between August 4 to August 6 and was headlined by Rüfüs Du Sol, Billie Eilish, and Kendrick Lamar, with a festival record attendance of 155,000 people over two days.

 2024

-Osheaga 2024 took place between August 2 to August 4 and was headlined by Noah Kahan, Green Day, and SZA.
+Green Day performed on August 3 as a part of the Saviors Tour.

 2025

 Osheaga 2025 took place between August 1 to August 3 and was headlined by The Killers, Tyler, the Creator and Olivia Rodrigo.
+Inclement weather affected several sets on the second night, most notably those of Gracie Abrams and Tyler, the Creator.

+2026

+Osheaga 2026 took place between July 31 to August 2, headlined by Twenty One Pilots, Tate McRae and Lorde.